The Shape of Things: Play

 The original play The Shape of Things premiered at the Temporary Almeida Theatre at Kings Cross, London in 2001, with Paul Rudd as Adam, Rachel Weisz as Evelyn, Gretchen Mol as Jenny, and Fred Weller as Phillip.
 The play was directed by LaBute himself.
 According to the author's instructions, it was to be performed without an interval or a curtain call.
 The play was adapted for the screen by LaBute, and features the original cast reprising their roles for the film version.

 The play has since been reprised several times with new casts.
 Cillian Murphy and Flora Montgomery starred in the Gate Theatre production in Dublin in 2002.
 Brian Rhinehart directed a production at the Bernie West Theater in New York City in 2007.
 In January 2011, The Gallery Soho in London staged a production directed by Tom Attenborough.
 In 2013, Samuel Filler directed it at the Arcola Theatre.
+In 2023, Luke Newton and Amber Anderson starred in the Park Theatre revival in London.
 Traditionally, the characters are named Adam and Evelyn (a reference to the story of the Garden of Eden), but if a production may wish a gender reversal, the two leads are Amy and Evan.